JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

-[//]: # (title: iOS integration)
+[//]: # (title: Integration with Swift/Objective-C ARC)

+Kotlin and Objective-C have two different memory models, Kotlin uses a garbage collector, while Objective-C relies on automatic reference counting (ARC).

-Integration of Kotlin/Native garbage collector with Swift/Objective-C ARC is seamless and generally requires no additional work to be done.
-Learn more about [Swift/Objective-C interoperability](native-objc-interop.md).
+The integration between them is usually seamless and generally requires no additional work.
 However, there are some specifics you should keep in mind:

 ## Threads